 PolicyPak + FSLogix: Elevating applications when needed (and available by FSLogix)

 Hi.
-This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, I’m going to show you how you can do a better together story with FSLogix and PolicyPak when it comes to applications that require elevation.

 In this example, I’ve got a program called “TreeSize Free,” and it’s available to all of my East Sales Users.
 This guy is “eastsalesuser1.”
 If I were to “Switch user” to “EastSalesUser2,” he’s already logged on actually, you can see it’s there.
 If I were to go to a West Sales User, go to “Switch user” to “WestSalesUser1,” it’s not available for the group West Sales Users.
 If I were to go to “Control Panel” and look for TreeSize Free, it’s not here.
 It’s not a thing that West Sales Users can see at all.